Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

 However, as of December 18, 2017, all commercial trucks are required to have electronic logging devices (ELDs) inside each vehicle that automatically track the hours of service.
 The ELD connects directly to a truck’s engine and keeps track of how long a vehicle has been in motion.
 Drivers can still use paper logbooks for up to eight days if their electronic logging device stops working.

-If you or somebody you care about has been injured in an accident caused by a truck driver, you need to speak to a skilled truck accident lawyer in Orange County as soon as possible.
+If you or a loved one is planning to file a personal injury claim due to an accident caused by a truck driver, you need to speak to an experienced truck accident attorney in Orange County as soon as possible.
 If you believe that the accident was caused by truck driver fatigue, it is incredibly important to ensure that you obtain the truck driver’s electronic logging device.
-Proving hours of service violations will be a crucial element of determining whether or not a driver was operating while fatigued.
+Proving hours of service violations will be a crucial element in determining whether or not a driver was operating while fatigued.